ritishgumber/aws-snowball-user-guide/doc_source/transfer-petabytes.md

 # How to Transfer Petabytes of Data Efficiently<a name="transfer-petabytes"></a>

-When transferring petabytes of data, we recommend that you plan and calibrate your data transfer between the Snowball you have onsite and your workstation according to the following guidelines\.
+When transferring petabytes of data, we recommend that you plan and calibrate your data transfer between the Snowball you have on\-site and your workstation according to the following guidelines\.
 Small delays or errors can significantly slow your transfers when you work with large amounts of data\.

 + [Planning Your Large Transfer](#copy-general-planning)